Remote education provision: information for parents

 How will my child access any online remote education you are providing?

-- Online tools for children in Year 2 through to Year 6 - ClassDojo.
-The significant majority of parents already have Class Dojo accounts.
+- Online tools for children for all pupils - Weduc.
+The significant majority of parents already have Weduc accounts.
 Any parents without accounts can request access either from the class teacher or the school office.
-Children also have a Class Dojo login in order to view their timetable and upload work to their portfolio.

 If my child does not have digital or online access at home, how will you support them to access remote education?